unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 ```
 ##### Tekcasting Ability

-Bards, paladins, sorcerers, and warlocks use Charisma and Will as their Tekcasting ability, which helps determine the saving throw DCs of tek skills they cast.
+Evangelists, guardians, scions, and cybernetics use Charisma and Will as their Tekcasting ability, which helps determine the saving throw DCs of tek skills they cast.

 ### Saving Throws